 When ChromaFormatIdc or chromaUpsamplingFlag is not equal to 0, colourizationFlag shall be equal to 0.

-On persistence scope of an SEI message
+On persistence scopes of the NNPF SEI messages

 Cancel the persistence of an NNPFA SEI message with any subsequent NNPFA SEI message with the same nnpfa_target_id, Here, when compared to JVET-AD2006, the requirement on nnpfa_cancel_flag equal to 1 is removed for cancelling the persistence.
 (JVET-AE0048 item 5)

+Update the constraint related to nnpfcTargetPictures and nnpfaTargetPictures by also considering the value of nnpfa_target_base_flag, such that the constraint is as follows: (JVET-AE0189 item 3)

+Let the nnpfcTargetPictures be the set of pictures to which the NNPFC SEI message corresponding to the target NNPF pertains.
+Let nnpfaTargetPictures be the set of pictures for which the target NNPF is activated by the current NNPFA SEI message.
+It is a requirement of bitstream conformance that any picture included in nnpfaTargetPictures shall also be included in nnpfcTargetPictures.

-On presence of NNPFC and NNPFA SEI messages in a PU
+On presence of NNPFC and NNPFA SEI messages and on NNPF activation